 Kristen Martinez, M.Ed., Ed.S., LMHCA, NCC

-Trans-affirming counseling is one of my specialties; I love working with folks in the trans and gender non conforming (GNC) community, and have been doing so since 2014.
-I am welcoming toward those who identify as transgender, trans, female to male (FTM), male to female (MTF), trans women, trans men, two-spirit, genderqueer, genderfluid, agender, bigender, and more (there are many labels out there!), and am happy to support folks who are questioning or exploring their gender identity.
-While I unfortunately cannot write letters for accessing gender-affirming care, I can provide you with referrals for colleagues who do.
+Trans-affirming counseling is one of my specialties; I love working with folx in the trans and gender non conforming (GNC) community, and have been doing so since 2014.
+I am welcoming toward those who identify as transgender, trans, female to male (FTM), male to female (MTF), trans women, trans men, two-spirit, genderqueer, genderfluid, agender, bigender, non binary, and more (there are many labels out there!), and am happy to support folks who are questioning or exploring their gender identity.

 Kristen’s Counseling Approach